APriori1/P_Model/README.md

-# P_Model
+# P-TraCa model
+P(roduction) - Tra(nspiration) Ca(rbon) model

-Master branch contains code calculating GPP at site and global level together with function files.
+Master branch is Shirley's P model, based on Wang Han and Colin Prentice's universal model for carbon uptake by plants.
+The base code calculates GPP at site and global level and is being modified to couple the carbon and water cycles via stomatal processes.